MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 # Implement cloud service controls

-Your organization might find it difficult to implement cloud governance at a pace that not only sustains a high level of innovation, but also ensures that the right level of control is implemented for the environment.
+Your organization might find it difficult to implement cloud governance at a pace that sustains a high level of innovation, and implements the right level of control for the environment.

-The following process outlines one possible implementation of governance allowing for a controlled and measured implementation.
-This process is non-disruptive, regardless of where your organization is in their cloud journey.
+The following process outlines a possible governance implementation, allowing for a controlled and measured implementation.
+This process is non-disruptive, wherever your organization is in their cloud journey.

 ## Layers of governance